 The e-car boom

 In recent years, e-mobility has gained a great deal of importance.
 Demand for vehicles with electric drives is rising continuously.
-Despite a roughly 20 percent drop in registration figures in 2020, which was largely shaped by the COVID pandemic, e-mobility has nevertheless become more prevalent than ever before.
-According to the Federal Motor Transport Authority, just under 400,000 new cars with electric drives were registered in 2020, which corresponds to a share of around 13.5 percent of all newly registered passenger cars in Germany. t3n magazine reports that the one million mark for vehicles with electric drives was reached in July 2021.
+Despite a roughly 20 percent drop in registration figures in 2020, which was largely shaped by the Covid-19 pandemic, e-mobility has nevertheless become more prevalent than ever before.
+According to the Federal Motor Transport Authority, just under 400,000 new cars with electric drives were registered in 2020, which corresponds to a share of around 13.5 percent of all newly registered passenger cars in Germany.
+One million vehicles with electric drives were reached in July 2021.
 However, this includes not only passenger cars, but also commercial vehicles and buses.
 It's a move in the right direction, but 14 million electric vehicles need to be added within just under 10 years.
 At the moment, e-cars are still in the minority.
 In April of this year, the number of all-electric cars and plug-in hybrids stood at just under 715,000, compared with around 31 million gasoline-powered cars and 15 million diesels on German roads during the same period.

 The electrification of corporate fleets